simmi333/simran-portfolio/README.md

 # Simran Bhatti – Climate & GIS Data Projects

-Hi!
+Hello!
 I'm a recent Geography–Data Science graduate from the University of Washington.
 I specialize in climate data analysis, GIS mapping, and web-based visualization tools.
 Here's a selection of my academic and personal projects.

 ## 🔍 Featured Projects